How emotionally intelligent are your managers?

 Imagine a situation where managers or employees were unable to manage their emotions and moderate their moods.
 This situation is likely to lead to derailment – arrogance, insensitivity, bullying and inability to adapt to change.
 If they were to treat clients in this manner it is unlikely that they would be clients for long!

-RightPeople can help you to identify those individuals who are able to handle emotional situations effectively and those who have difficulty knowing how to respond in emotional situations.
+RightPeople can help you to identify those individuals who are able to handle emotional situations effectively and those who have difficulty knowing how to respond to emotional situations.

 Get the edge on hiring and promotion decisions.
-Contact us to find out more about EI and the STEM.
+Contact us to find out more about how to measure EI and improve selection processes.

 Harter, J. K., Schmidt, F. L., & Hayes, T. L. (2002).
 Business-unit-level relationship between employee satisfaction, employee engagement, and business outcomes: A meta-analysis.
 Journal of Applied Psychology, 87, 268 – 279.